Statistical issues in Serial Killer Nurse cases: The case of Ben Geen

+Ben and his girl-friend gave conflicting reports of the colour of the fluid in the syringe.
+In fact, the medication in question changes colour when exposed to air, from transparent to bright yellow.
+The prosecution argued that the discrepancy showed that Ben also often used the same syringe to harm patients, and that the worn markings on the syringe confirmed that it was his common weapon.
+The defense discovered that the markings rapidly wear off if a syringe is kept for a short while in a damp pocket.

-At his trial, the Crown secured the services of a famous and experienced expert (a highly distinguished professor of Anaesthesiology), who found a number of the events highly suspicious; another confidently swore that never ever in his long experience had he met with an \emph{unexplained} respiratory arrest.
-They all agreed on that …
+At his trial, the Crown secured the services of a famous and experienced expert (a highly distinguished professor of Anaesthesiology), who found a number of the events highly suspicious; another confidently swore that never in his long experience had he met with an \emph{unexplained} respiratory arrest.

-Of course they did.
-All respiratory arrests are ``explainable'', though different experts often give different explanations.
-Actually, whether a collapse is diagnosed as cardio-respiratory, respiratory or hypoglycaemic can be pretty arbitrary.
+Experts would agree with this claim because they strongly believe that all respiratory arrests are ``explainable''.
+The problem is that different experts often give different explanations.
+Whether a collapse is diagnosed as cardio-respiratory, respiratory or hypoglycaemic can be pretty arbitrary.
+Perhaps only weeks later (if the patient recovers and more has been learnt of their state of health and underlying conditions) might it be possible to give a more confident diagnosis of the cause of events in the past.

 When either heart or lungs get into difficulty, the other organ rapidly gets into difficulties too.
 Hypoglycaemic arrest (critically low blood glucose levels) always involves breathing problems (you faint when not enough oxygen is reaching your brain) and can trigger further deterioration of heart and lung function.
 Reduced oxygen levels affect brain, heart, lungs.
 Muscles burn oxygen, the brain burns oxygen.
 All arrests are explainable, but the categories which are ticked on forms in the patient's dossier and in the hospital's administrative records may differ and may be revised in the light of later events.
 The categories which tend to be chosen by nurses, doctors and administrators may depend on who is doing it, and may show trends and jumps as time goes by.
 Just one occurrence of an unusual diagnosis alerts people to its existence, and they start seeing it every day: the well known \emph{Baader-Meinhof phenomenon} or \emph{Frequency Illusion}.